Emergency Contraception

 • You are sick or have an upset stomach while taking the contraceptive pill

-Take action: free Emergency Hormonal Contraception can be accessed from most pharmacists in Oxfordshire, as well from GP, Clinics and more.
+Take action: free Emergency Hormonal Contraception can be accessed from local Sexual Health Services, your local pharmacy and many other health services.

 Take action!